ketildanielsen/aframe/index.md

 ### Camera and the scene

 You do NOT see it?
 That is probably because the box is not visible to the camera.
+Note: This is the VR scene camera, not the webcamera that your machine may have.

+Why?
+The camera is default positioned in (0, 1.6, 0) which means x=0, y=1.6 and z=0 (meters).
+The box is default positioned in (0, 0, 0).

-This is the VR scene camera, not the webcamera.
-Pull the camera back with ArrowDown or the S key, and the box should begin to appear.
+Pull the camera back with holding down the ArrowDown or the S key, and the box should begin to appear.
 ![image](https://user-images.githubusercontent.com/9844906/94248454-cb1d0580-ff1e-11ea-84cf-e2385e8344b0.png)

-The camera is default positioned in (0, 1.6, 0) which means x=0, y=1.6 and z=0 (meters).
 ArrowDown or S will increase z (move camera towards you).
 ArrowUp or W will decrease z.
 ArrowLeft or A will reduce x and ArrowRight or D will increase x.
 Not sure how to change y.

-The box is default positioned in (0, 0, 0).
-Try to draw a coordinate system with 3 axes.

 You can also hit Ctrl-I or "inspect" to see the scene from a different viewpoint.
 This is the A-Frame developer/inspection window.
 You can zoom, rotate etc with the mouse.
 The box has been selected in the image below, so you see it's wireframe:
 ![image](https://user-images.githubusercontent.com/9844906/94248835-50a0b580-ff1f-11ea-9be3-47feee03f6a3.png)